Running our company for the long term

 A proportion of this population participate in the Long Term Incentive Plan by annual Invitation

-The retention of shares by Executive Directors for the longer term also supports a shared ownership culture in the Group.
+The LTIP reinforces delivery of long-term creation of value and sector outperformance and progress towards our net-zero ambitions.
+The retention of shares by Executive Directors for the longer-term also supports a shared ownership culture in the Group.

 Shareholding guidelines as a percentage of salary

 Executive Committee: 100%